 Before the 19th century, each country and even each city in the same country kept its time based on local mean time.
 The local mean time keeps a uniform time scale for a given longitude only.
 So the time varied from place to place, even in the same country.

 United States regions time offsets from GMT (19th century vs. current time)

 |Beulah, North Dakota||-06:47:07||-06:00|

-It was hard for railways companies to make different timetables in local times for every town on the route.
-Worldwide navigation was another problem which demanded single world time.
-During International Meridian Conference, which is held in United States in 1884, most of participated countries have chosen the Greenwich meridian as an initial meridian for longitude and decided "to adopt an universal day for all purposes for which it may be found convenient, which is to begin for all the world at the moment of mean midnight of the initial meridian, coinciding with the beginning of the civil day and date of that meridian; This universal day is to be a mean solar day; and is to be counted from zero up to twenty-four hours".
+It was hard for railway companies to make different timetables in local times for every town on the route.
+Worldwide navigation was another problem that demanded single world time.
+During International Meridian Conference, which is held in the United States in 1884, most of the participated countries have chosen the Greenwich meridian as an initial meridian for longitude and decided "to adopt a universal day for all purposes for which it may be found convenient, which is to begin for all the world at the moment of mean midnight of the initial meridian, coinciding with the beginning of the civil day and date of that meridian; This universal day is to be a mean solar day; and is to be counted from zero up to twenty-four hours".
 The process of introducing GMT-based time in the world lasted for decades.